-- To stop the washer, push in the cycle selector knob. - Do not stop and restart washer during a spin when using the fabric softener dispenser. - To change a cycle, push in the cycle selector knob.
+- To stop the washer, push in the cycle selector knob. - To change a cycle, push in the cycle selector knob.
 Turn it clockwise to the desired setting.
 Pull out the knob to restart the washer.

 10. Remove items when the cycle is completed.